 Because the time-domain solver solves the non-linear flow equations, it can more accurately predict the harmonic pressure and shaking force amplitudes, especially when the flow fluctuations are relatively large in comparison with the mean flow rate.
 The drawback of the time-domain solver is that it can take a substantial amount of time; it is typically one or two orders of magnitude slower than the frequency-domain solver.

 Because of their strengths and weaknesses, you could use the frequency-domain solver to narrow down your problem space and use the time-domain solver to perform a final assessment of the piping system under consideration.

 BOSpulse provides more and less detailed models for reciprocating compressors and pumps.
-Both models require a description of the geometry of the cylinders, pistons, crank shaft and (connecting) piston rods, and a specification of the relevant fluid properties and thermodynamic parameters.
+Both models require a description of the geometry of the cylinders, pistons, crank shaft and (connecting) piston rods, the loading condition, and a specification of the relevant fluid properties and thermodynamic parameters.
 The less-detailed models ignore the suction valve dynamics and assume that the pressure at the discharge or suction side is constant.
 These models essentially impose a flow boundary condition that matches the expected flow going into or coming out of the cylinders.
 The advantage of these models is that you do not need to know the valve characteristics and that the flow boundary condition can be generated a priori, thereby reducing the time required for a pulsation analysis.

 Definition of a reciprocating compressor using the less detailed model.